 SEYCHELLES, DUBAI, and AFRICA

-Seychelles: The good news is that the Seychelles is open to citizens of more than three dozen countries.
+Seychelles: The good news is that the Seychelles has officially re-opened to citizens of more than three dozen countries.
 The bad news?
 The United States is not yet on this list.
-We do expect an update by late-September, and we’re hoping that the U.S. will be added to this list.
-We expect the US citizens will be able to enter and fish the Seychelles beginning sometime in the fall of 2020 (with proof of a negative COVID-19 test taken no more than 72 hours prior to the start of your travel itinerary to the Seychelles).
+We do expect updates in the weeks to come, and we’re hoping that the U.S. will be added to this list.
+We expect the US citizens will be able to enter and fish the Seychelles beginning sometime in early 2021 (with proof of a negative COVID-19 test taken no more than 72 hours prior to the start of your travel itinerary to the Seychelles).

 Africa Jungle Programs: Most are planning to run and operate their fall 2020 schedules beginning in October of 2020.
 Emirates and other regional airlines have resumed services.

 Dubai: Travelers 12 and older must present a negative Covid-19 PCR test result within 96 hours of departure.
 Even with a negative test, you can still expect a mandatory quarantine and a follow-up test.